 Bremelanotide, which is also commonly known by PT-141, is a synthetic peptide composed of 7 amino acids (2).
 PT-141 synthetic peptide appears to be agonistic to melanocortin receptors, which is similar to the natural hormone alpha-MSH (3).
 Initial studies suggested that melanocortin hormones may regulate various physiological functions.
 When test animals were presented with the isolated hormone, it was reported to present elevated the sexual functions, which is one of the primary areas of research currently being conducted on PT-141 peptide.

-In these studies (3), it was observed that after binding with the MC3R and MC4R receptors, the peptide leads to the activation of the neurons found in the hypothalamus leading to increased immunoreactivity.
-Neurons in the surrounding region of the central nervous system also get stimulated as they intake the chemicals which then leads to sexual arousal in the study animals.
-This study suggested the mechanism by which the peptide works in rats, which is expected to be similar in humans.
-Analogous reactions were observed in human volunteers, as described later in this article.
+Studies (3) have suggested that PT-141 shows agonistic properties towards melanocortin receptors, namely MC3R and MC4R, which may result in elevated reactions in the central nervous system.
+In these studies (3), it was reported by researchers that after binding with the MC3R and MC4R receptors, the peptide appeared to lead to the activation of the neurons found in the hypothalamus, leading to apparently increased immunoreactivity.
+Neurons in the surrounding region of the central nervous system may also be stimulated as they intake the chemicals which then reportedly lead to sexual arousal in the study animals.

 Research and Clinical Studies

 PT-141 Peptide Initial Studies